ICO, Blockchain and Crypto Advisory Services Malta

 What the heck?
 Virtual Financial Asset Act Service Provider?
 Licence?

 In Malta the regulation for VFA services like crypto exchanges, crypto brokers, crypto payment processors, crypto investment advisors or asset managers or any other crypto service requires your business to be licensed — most of the services will be licensed under the new Virtual Financial Assets Act, the VFAA.

-The smart people at the regulator have published a “consultation paper” on the rules for ICOs (they are called “VFA issuers”) and for crypto exchanges, OTC desks, portfolio manager and so forth (they are called “VFA service providers).
+The smart people at the regulator have split the crypto businesses into ICOs (they are called “VFA issuers”) and into the sorts of crypto exchanges, OTC desks, portfolio managers and so forth (they are called “VFA service providers).
 The lawyers talking in fancy legal terms simply call them “Articles”.
 LOL.
 Article 3 — (ICO) and Article 13 (exchange).

 This first part is about the VFA service providers.
 And it’s a big part.
 And it’s a lot.
 And it’s, to some extent, yes, scary – or better, daunting (I actually had to look “daunting” up just now!).